A Dynamic Principal Agent Problem with One-sided Commitment: The case with at most one quitting

-We emphasize that in our model there are a family of agents whose qualities are indexed by $\th$.
-The principal knows the value $\th$ of each agent and she can choose the optimal $\th$.
-This is completely different from the adverse selection problems.
-In the latter case there is only one agent, the principal does not know the agent's quality $\th$ and cannot choose $\th$, c.f. \cite{CZ}.
+\begin{rem} We emphasize that in our model there are a family of agents whose types are indexed by $\th$.
+The principal knows the value $\th$ of each agent and can choose the optimal $\th$.
+This is completely different from the adverse selection problems, which involve only one agent, but the principal does not know the agent's type $\th$ and cannot choose $\th$, cf. \cite{CZ}. \end{rem}